zimme/docker-sonarr/README.md

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
-We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
+We avoid this issue by allowing you to specify the user `PUID`, group `PGID` and groups `PGIDS`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" <sup>TM</sup>.

 In this instance `PUID=1001` and `PGID=1001`.
 To find yours use `id user` as below: